 The challenge is that the balls must be dribbled around the group as quickly as possible.
 Each group member must touch each basketball as it goes around the circle, down the line etc. Allow students a fixed amount of time to come up with what they think will work the best and will help their team perform the best.
 Emphasize cooperation and rhythm as they work to develop a plan to solve the challenge.
 Additional challenges can also be added, such as not allowing talking or only using one hand, etc.

-After completing this activity, the groups can then be challenged to work together to create a dance that uses the team building skills, ball handling skills and rhythm to create a dance.
-The dance must be 4 sets movements with each set being 8 counts.
+After completing this activity, the groups can then be challenged to work together to create a dance that uses team building skills (listening, focusing, working for a good outcome etc.), ball handling skills and rhythm to create a dance.
+The dance must be 4 sets of movements with each set being 8 counts.
 Each person in the group must contribute a set of 8.
 The group can then decide how they want to put the dance together and what movements they want to use in their choreography.

 Dances Shown on the Video (below)

 There are 2 dances shown on the video.
 The steps for each dance are described below: